Skip to main content Skip to navigation

 In order to achieve compliance with the Bank Secrecy Act, financial institutions must navigate a range of regulatory requirements which focus on reporting to, and liaising with, the authorities, and building internal AML controls.
 That process involves the following important considerations:

-BSA AML Compliance Program
+BSA AML compliance program

 The BSA requires financial institutions to each develop an Anti Money Laundering (AML) program.
 An effective BSA-AML compliance program should suit the unique needs of the financial institution it serves, including the risk profile it faces.
 The principal elements of an AML compliance program are as follows: